vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

 #.
 With "openshift-install" run the following command.
 In my case I'm using a
    "workdir" dir to supply the required yaml files.

-   .. important:: The big difference between this method and "Agent-Based" is
+   .. important:: The big difference between this method and Agent-Based is the
-      this command syntax.
-Substituting the command switch "agent create image" for "agent create config-image"
+      command syntax.
+Substituting the command switch **"image"** for **"config-image"**.

    .. code-block:: bash